saimadhu27/fashion_mnist/README.md

 This repo contains the code for the fashion MNIST dataset.

 Some questions that popped in my mind when I started working with CNN<br>
-- input_shape of images like image width and height?<br>
+- Input_shape of images like image width and height?<br>
-ans: if the image is greyscale then we have 1 colour channel, if the image is coloured, then we have 3 coloured channels - which are Red, Green, Blue.<br>
+ans: If the image is greyscale then we have 1 colour channel, if the image is coloured, then we have 3 coloured channels - which are Red, Green, Blue.<br>
 - Does the CNN only accept the fixed input shapes?<br>
-ans: Yes, it accepts only fixed input sizes. why?<br>
+ans: Yes, it accepts only fixed input sizes. why? - The convolutional and pooling layers depend on fixed spatial dimensions to calculate feature maps and propagate through the network.<br>
-- what is pooling?<br>
+- What is pooling?<br>
-Ans: Downsampling the feature map.<br>
+Ans: Downsampling the feature map(reduces the dimensions of the image).
+By feature map, we mean the output obtained by multiplying the image pixels by filter(matrix of weights)(this is also known as convolution).
+For demo, check this out https://deeplizard.com/resource/pavq7noze2 <br>
-- what is max pooling?<br>
+- What is max pooling?<br>
 Ans: From the feature map, considering the window size and stride size.
-As, we move through the windows, we pick the maximum number in each window. <br>
+As, we move through the windows, we pick the maximum number in each window.(reduces the dimension of image by capturing the high level details.) <br>
-- why should we use pooling?<br>
+- Why should we use pooling?<br>
-Ans: the advantages of pooling are reduced computational cost and translation invariance<br>
+Ans: The advantages of pooling are reduced computational cost(since the dimensions of the image are reduced) and translation invariance(Identifying features become location independent - meaning the model can capture the eyes of cat independent of its location(placement) in the image. <br>
-- why should we flatten out the tensors and use dense layers?<br>
+- Why should we flatten out the tensors and use dense layers?<br>
-Ans: As the output is a classification problem, we<br>
+Ans: At the end of the  CNN model we get the output in a 2D or 3D format, but our output is a scalar(1D).
+So, to get the desired output we flatten out the output add dense layers and the output layer along with respective activation function. <br>
-- why should we use softmax for multiclass classification and cross entropy loss?<br>
+- Why should we use softmax for multiclass classification and cross entropy loss?<br>
+- What is data augmentation? <br>
+Ans: Creating mutilple images from already exisiting image by performing some operations like shifting, rotating, transforming etc. Why is this useful? - Because in real world getting labelled data is very expensive, so even if we have less data we can use this technique to increase our data size. <br>

 ### Challenges I faced when working with Git in this project: